How to Add a Database to Your Business Directory Website

 - Full-page caching for directory listings that don’t change frequently

 - Database denormalization – While normalization is important for data integrity, strategic denormalization can improve read performance.
-For example, storing a business’s category names directly in the business table can eliminate joins for common queries.
+For example, storing a business’s primary category name directly in the business table can eliminate joins for common queries.
+Just be careful to keep denormalized data synchronized.

 Monitoring and Maintenance